 Breast Implants & Enlargement

-As breast implants and other types of breast augmentation services are rapidly getting more attention, Dr. Schusterman guides women through the options and risks of both medical and cosmetic breast procedures.
-Dr. Schusterman is a board-certified plastic surgeon leading the team at the Texas Center for Breast and Body in breast reconstruction and breast augmentation procedures.
+As breast augmentation (also referred to as breast implants) and other types of breast augmentation services are rapidly getting more attention, Dr. Schusterman guides women through the options and risks of both medical and cosmetic breast procedures in Houston, TX.
+Dr. Schusterman is a board-certified plastic surgeon leading the team at the Texas Center for Breast & Body in breast augmentation procedures.
 Some women make a change for medical reasons, although the procedure is also common among women who wish to increase their breast size for cosmetic and self-confidence reasons.

 What Is Breast Augmentation

 Breast augmentation, medically known as augmentation mammoplasty, is a surgical procedure used to enhance the size and shape of women’s breasts with a saline or silicone gel implant.
 If you’ve ever heard the terms breast augmentation and breast implants used interchangeably, that’s not to cause confusion; it’s because both terms refer to the same procedure of inserting the implant behind each breast to increase the bust line by one or more bra cup sizes.

 The terms breast augmentation and breast implants can be used interchangeably.
 Breast augmentation is simply the name of the surgical procedure to place breast implants.